The Tree of Heaven

-The Tree of Heaven is a collection of short stories by Robert W. Chambers, author of The King in Yellow, The Maker of Moons, and The Mystery of Choice.
+The Tree of Heaven is a collection of short stories by Robert W. Chambers.
 Mostly set in New York with a snowy nocturnal backdrop, the stories are light and humorous romantic tales, several of which feature the weird.

 Published in America by D. Appleton & Company, New York, 1907, with pictorial cloth design, and by Grosset & Dunlap, New York, 1907, with dark green cloth and pictorial paste-down.
 Published in Britain by Archibald Constable & Co.
 Ltd, London, in 1908.
+It contains illustrations by Henry Hutt, Howard Chandler Christy and A. B. Wenzell.